-So you’ve selected your birds and your first season has gone well, and now you’re ready to look to the future and create the line that, hopefully, will be associated with you and become sought after by those who show and by those who wish to start off.
+So you’ve selected your birds, and your first season has gone well, and now you’re ready to look to the future and create the line that will hopefully be associated with you and become sought after by those who show and by those who show wish to start.

 You are now ready to start fixing the good and eliminating the bad.
 Remember that the sole point of all of this breeding is to improve the quality of your birds year on year without losing the vigour of the line – both in terms of how robust the birds are and how well they reproduce – a poor doer is unlikely to produce good offspring as weak birds invariably produce weak chicks which are then prone to disease.

-Culling is necessary therefore to achieve this end and it is a simple case of taking out all of the weaklings and those with major deformities and then look at the rest to establish if a major fault exists.
-If all of these sub standard birds can be removed and still leave you with a good amount to start your pen matching as described in my last article then you will have made a substantial improvement to the line, and while these faults may reappear next season, a repetition of the process will eliminate the problem eventually.
+Culling is necessary, and it is a simple case of taking out all of the weaklings and those with major deformities and then looking at the rest to establish if a major fault exists.
+If all of these sub-standard birds can be removed and still leave you with a good amount to start your pen matching as described in my last article, then you will have made a substantial improvement to the line, and while these faults may reappear next season, a repetition of the process will eliminate the problem eventually.

 Right, lecture over, we can get back to the more interesting points!

-By knowing your standards you will know which points should be carried forward to the next generation, while at the same time you will be breeding out the faults of the line.
-Each year when you set your own standard of perfection based on the British Poultry Standards, and select your birds accordingly, you should be seeking to raise your minimum level from the previous year, and it is in this way that your birds will improve.
-At the same time, ensure that you breed, where available, from the oldest birds to improve longevity, and from the largest birds (or smallest if bantam/miniature) to improve size.
-Also breed from birds with the best temperament, those which lay a large amount of good quality eggs and from those which are disease resistant (try not to breed from birds which have been unwell).
-The old adage size from the female, type from the male is often a good rule of thumb (although not always true for all breeds)
+By knowing your standards, you will know which points should be carried forward to the next generation, while at the same time, you will be breeding out the faults of the line.
+Each year when you set your own standard of perfection based on the British Poultry Standards and select your birds accordingly, you should be seeking to raise your minimum level from the previous year, and it is in this way that your birds will improve.
+At the same time, ensure that you breed, where available, from the oldest birds to improve longevity and from the largest birds (or smallest if bantam/miniature) to improve size.
+Also, breed from birds with the best temperament, those that lay many good quality eggs and those that are disease resistant (try not to breed from unwell birds).
+The adage size from the female, type from the male is often a good rule of thumb (although not always true for all breeds)